smart-data-models/dataModel.VerifiableCredentials/NaturalPerson/doc/spec_FR.md

 NaturalPerson:
   description: Schema of an EBSI Verifiable ID for a natural person
   properties:
-    @context:
-      description: Defines semantic context of the Verifiable Attestation.
-Check this when creating the verifiable attestation
-      items:
-        format: uri
-        type: string
-      type: array
     credentialSchema:
       description: Contains information about the credential schema (template) on which the Verifiable Authorisation is based
       properties:
         id:
-          description: References the credential schema (template) stored on the (relevant) Trusted Schemas Registry (TSR) on which the Verifiable Authorisation is based
+          description: Property.
+References the credential schema (template) stored on the (relevant) Trusted Schemas Registry (TSR) on which the Verifiable Authorisation is based
           format: uri
           type: string
         type:
-          description: Defines credential schema type
+          description: Property.
+Defines credential schema type
           enum:
             - FullJsonSchemaValidator2021
           type: string